-Under cross examination Behe had to admit that in writing DBB he had ignored published science that contradicted his claims.
-The claimants' lawyer presented Behe with a stack of books based on research DBB had asserted did not exist.
+Under cross examination Behe had to admit that in writing Darwin's Black Box he had ignored published science that contradicted his claims.
+The claimants' lawyer presented Behe with a stack of books based on research Darwin's Black Box had asserted did not exist.
 Behe admitted he had not read any of the books.

-What the creationists did in response to the Kitzmiller decision was typical of their game plan.
+What the creationists did in response to the Kitzmiller decision was typical of their current game plan.
 Lacking any productive research in Intelligent Design, the CSC operates solely as a propaganda mill for creationism.
 Judge Jones, who had previously been quite respectable, was now an activist judge, and incompetent, besides.
 He had been duped by the claimants' lawyers and had used large portions of their briefs in his 139-page decision.
-When Judge Jones received death threats, most likely not from evolutionists, he was given Secret Service protection.
+When Judge Jones received death threats, most likely not from atheistic evolutionists, he was given Secret Service protection.